MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-retention/Get-RetentionCompliancePolicy.md

 ```

 ### -ExcludeTeamsPolicy
-The ExcludeTeamsPolicy switch specifies whether to exclude Teams policies in the results.
+The ExcludeTeamsPolicy switch specifies whether to exclude Teams policies from the results.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter